croissanne/fosdem-image-builder/slides/slides.md

 - Defines how architectures differ
 - Defines how the differences between target environments

+Note:

+But like I said OSBuild doesn't know what makes up a specific distribution.

-Note: So we have the images base which is contains all the information needed to describe an image of a specific distribution of a specific architecture for a specific target environment.
+So we have the image definitions which is contains all the information needed to describe an image of a specific distribution of a specific architecture for a specific target environment.
+It describes things like the base package sets, default configurations, how architectures differ etc...
 It integrates tightly with Composer,

 <!--s-->